QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-02-azure-search.md

 ![Import Data Graphic](../resources/images/lab-azure-search/import-data.png)

-1. Choose the **Azure Blob Storage** Data Source and name it as `lab1data`.
+1. Choose the **Azure Blob Storage** Data Source and name it as `lab1data`

-1. Choose the **Content and Metadata** option, we want to index not only the files properties but also their content.
+1. Choose the **Content and Metadata** option, we want to index not only the files properties but also their content

 1. Choose the **Default** parsing mode, since the dataset also has pdfs.
-The **Text** option has performance advantage, but that's not what we want because of the characteristics of our dataset.
+The **Text** option has performance advantage, but that's not what we want because of the characteristics of our dataset

-1. In the **Connection string** add the connection string collected in the previous lab.
+1. In the **Connection string** add the connection string collected in the previous lab

 1. In the **Container name**, type **basicdemo**.
-You can skip Blob Folder and Description.
+You can skip Blob Folder and Description

 1. Click **Next: Add cognitive search (Optional)**.
-After you click the blue button, you will wait a few seconds because Azure Search will be detecting (sampling) the schema and the metadata of the dataset.
+After you click the blue button, you will wait a few seconds because Azure Search will be detecting (sampling) the schema and the metadata of the dataset

 ![Data Source Graphic](../resources/images/lab-azure-search/data-source-2.png)

 ### Step 2 - Attach Cognitive Services

-1. Click on the **Attach Cognitive Services** link and use the Cognitive Services account you created in the last step of the [previous lab](../labs/lab-01-environment-creation.md).
+1. Click on the **Attach Cognitive Services** link and use the Cognitive Services account you created in the last step of the [previous lab](../labs/lab-01-environment-creation.md)

 > **Note** If you don't see it listed for you, click on **Create new Cognitive Services resource** and follow the tutorial.
 It will open the Azure Portal in a new browser window.
 After you have finished, return to the previous window where we are using the Azure Search wizard to import data.

-1. Click on **Add Enrichments**.
+1. Click on **Add Enrichments**

 1. Name your skillset as `myportalskillset`

 1. Click on the enable OCR checkbox.
 This will alow us to submit both content and image text to the cognitive skills

 1. Ensure `Source data field` is set to **merged_content**

 1. Check all the skill checkboxes

 1. Click **Save enrichments to a knowledge store** link, copy the storage account connection string into the textbox.

 1. Check all the checkboxes

 1. For the container name, type **projections**

-1. Click the **Next: Customize target index** button.
+1. Click the **Next: Customize target index** button

 1. In the index tab, we will define the index structure and features as follows: